 Star Trek never enjoyed exceptional ratings.
 More than once, studio executives at Desilu and Paramount wanted to cancel the poorly performing series.
 It was expensive to produce, fraught with technical difficulties, and constantly challenging the sensibilities of the censors.
 (Many of the costumes for the alien women were quite revealing, and the series boasts the first on-screen interracial kiss.)

-After only two seasons it seemed the obstacles had become too great; Gene Roddenberry’s western in space was cancelled.
+After only two seasons it seemed the obstacles had become too great; Gene Roddenberry’s western in space was canceled.

 For any other series that would have been the end of the matter.
 Not so for Star Trek.
 Before the stage lights had cooled and before the sets could be dismantled, production had resumed.
 What happened?